Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 - Frank Perdue, Entrepreneur

 Chicken marination is aimed at adding flavor and making the meat tender.
-Always use the right marinade depending on your cooking plans.
+Always use the right marinade, depending on your cooking plans.

 How Long to Marinate Chicken Breasts?

 You may marinate poultry breasts for up to two days in a fridge.
-However, you can also opt for a quick marinade and achieve the wanted results after two hours.
+However, you can also opt for a quick marinade and achieve the desired results after two hours.
 It all depends on the type of marinade you choose.

 Carefully select the type of marinade you intend to use.
 Some marinades tenderize the meat, while others make it tougher.